Stewart Weldon: Murder victims

-Arrest

-On May 27, 2018, while waiting at a red light, Weldon was pulled over by Springfield police after being spotted with a broken taillight.
-Officers approached his car but noticed a woman tied in the backseat.
-The woman, who was still alive, exclaimed loudly that Weldon kidnapped her.
-Weldon was quickly arrested and taken into custody.
-The woman was later interviewed by police, and she told them that Weldon had held her captive for over a month, continually hitting her with a hammer and raping her.
-She also thanked police, "Thank you for saving my life".
-She was treated for multiple injuries, including a fractured jaw, stab wounds, marks from being hit with a blunt instrument and a leg infection.
-Soon after Weldon's arrest, his mother called police and told them she was worried after noticing a "foul odor" steaming from around the house.
-On May 31, Law enforcement issued a warrant to seize Weldon's property at 1333 Page Boulevard.
-During the search, police located the origins of the foul smell – the decomposing bodies of Lyden, Ryans, and Escalante.
-It was also found that Weldon's arrest coincided with the end of a series of rapes that started in June 2017.
-By the time of Stewart's arrest, eight women had been raped in Springfield.
-Stewart is believed to have been the perpetrator.

-Conviction
+It was also found that Weldon's arrest coincided with the end of a series of rapes that began in June 2017.
+By the time of his arrest, eight women had been raped in Springfield.
+Weldon is believed to have been the perpetrator.

+Legal proceedings

-Weldon was charged with three counts of first-degree murder, eight counts of strangulation, nine counts of aggravated rape, two counts of rape, five counts of aggravated kidnapping and four counts of kidnapping.
+Weldon was charged with 52 crimes, including three counts of first-degree murder, eight counts of strangulation, nine counts of aggravated rape, two counts of rape, five counts of aggravated kidnapping and four counts of kidnapping.
 He pleaded not guilty.
 His bail was set at $2,000,000.
 Weldon was scheduled to stand trial in April 2020; however, due to the COVID-19 pandemic, the trial was postponed.

 In October 2020, a judge ordered Weldon to undergo mental health evaluations to see if he was in fact competent to stand trial.
 The following September, he was ruled competent to stand trial.
 Jury selection was due to begin on October 6, with the trial scheduled to start on October 12.
-On September 28, 2021, Stewart changed turned over his not guilty plea and changed it to guilty.
+On September 28, 2021, Weldon changed his plea from not guilty to guilty.

-On September 30, 2021, Stewart was sentenced to life terms which were to run consecutively.
+On September 30, 2021, Weldon was sentenced to three life terms, which were to run consecutively.